Tarsiciosh/EssentialFeed/README.md

 [retrieving from empty cache twice delivers same empty result (no side-effects)]
 T) test_retrieveAfterInsertingToEmptyCache_deliversInsertedValues
 - copy previous test
-- call insert and the retrieve (in cascade)
+- call insert and then retrieve (in cascade)
 - create insert command on CodableFeedStore
 - create a feed and a timestamp
 - assert insertionError to be nil ("Expected feed to be inserted successfully")
 - aim for the retrievedFeed and retrievedTimestamp of the found case
 - assert they match the previous created ones
 - fail on all other cases "Expected found result with feed and timestamp, got retrieveResult instead"
+- test to complete insert with error and nil to see the results
 - implement insert on CodableFeedStore
 - create an enconder (JSONEncoder)
 - create private struct Cache (feed and timestamp) encodable